 Threats include any contact or communication that threatens or endangers the party receiving the threat; it will cause them to fear for their safety and implies imminent harm or danger.
-Threats can be physical or non-physical, such as sending harassing messages or phone calls.
-(Visit our Internet Threats page to learn more about they are handled.)
+These can be physical or non-physical, such as sending harassing messages or phone calls.

 How are threats investigated?